/local-samosal/media/media_files/2025/05/14/8qlxD13rNbOoZfNhlY5V.png)

 1. The Gaur

-The Gaur or Indian Bison is a species of animal that is indigenous.
-This animal has been enlisted as Vulnerable on the IUCN (International Union for Conservation of Nature) Red List since 1986.
+The Gaur or Indian Bison is a species of animal that is indigenous to India.
+It has been listed as 'Vulnerable' on the IUCN (International Union for Conservation of Nature) Red List since 1986.
 It is the tallest species of wild cattle found in India.
 These strong and massive dark brown creatures prefer to stay in evergreen and moist deciduous forests.
-They are protected in some of the national parks of India, like Nagarhole, Bandipur, Kabini, Masinagudi, and BR Hills in Karnataka.
+They are protected in some of the national parks and wildlife sanctuaries of India, like Nagarhole, Bandipur, Kabini, Masinagudi, and BR Hills in Karnataka.

 2. The Great Indian Rhinoceros

-The great Indian Rhinoceros or Indian Rhinoceros or simply called Rhino, is another animal of Indian origin.
+The great Indian Rhinoceros, or Indian Rhinoceros, or simply called Rhino, is another animal of Indian origin.
 This big creature has thick grey-brown skin with pinkish skin folds and one horn on its snout.
-They once were found in large numbers in the Northern part of India along the Brahmaputra, Indus, and Ganges river basins but now are also listed on the IUCN Red list.
-They mostly live in grasslands and wetlands.
-Assam has the highest number of Rhinos, with more than 85% of the population in Kaziranga National Park.
-Other places where they can be found are Jaldapara and Gorumara National Park in West Bengal, and Dudhwa National Park in Uttar Pradesh.
+They once were found in large numbers in the Northern part of India along the Brahmaputra, Indus, and Ganges river basins, but now are listed on the IUCN Red List.
+The Rhinos mostly live in the grassland and wetland regions of India, Assam habitating the highest number, with more than 85% of the highest population in Kaziranga National Park.
+Other places where they can be found are Pobitara WLS, Orang NP, Manas NP in Assam, Jaldapara NP and Gorumara NP in West Bengal and Dudhwa NP in Uttar Pradesh.

 3. Nilgai

 Nilgai, literally translated as 'Blue Cow,' belongs to the antelope family and is the largest of all in Asia.
-This animal is categorized as the 'least concerned in India' by IUCN, and approximately 10,000 of them are only left in the country.
+This animal is categorised as the 'least concerned in India' by the IUCN List of Threatened Species, and approximately 10,000 of them are left in the country (according to Byju's).
 This bluish-grey animal is known to survive in dry areas like grassy, steppe woodlands and hillsides.
 They are mostly found in Madhya Pradesh, Bihar, Rajasthan, Assam, Uttar Pradesh, Maharashtra, and the Himalayas.
 Gir, Bandhavgarh, and Kanha are some National Parks where they are preserved.

 Imperil Birds